imp1sh/gosix.net/database/websites/cars/zgh.com.md

 title: zgh.com
 description: zgh.com Website IPv6 compatibility
 published: true
-date: 2024-02-02T14:42:58
+date: 2024-02-04T17:29:03
 tags: website, rank6
 editor: markdown
 ---

 # zgh.com Website IPv6 compatibility

 > The results shown here are accumulated by automation.
-If you're convinced the shown data is wrong, please [contact the administrators](/howto/chat).
+If you're convinced the displayed data is wrong, please [contact the administrators](/howto/chat).
 {.is-info}

 ZGH.com is the official site for Zhejiang Geely Holding Group, a global automotive company known for owning Volvo Cars and stakes in Daimler AG and Lotus Cars.